-- 3. The bench was checked for type and depth of debris, flow conditions thru the manhole and any signs of settlement that may impede the achievement of design flows. - 4.
+- 2. Manhole walls were checked for integrity and signs of root intrusion, deterioration of mortar joints, loose or missing bricks, signs of surcharge, etc. - 3.
+The bench was checked for type and depth of debris, flow conditions thru the manhole and any signs of settlement that may impede the achievement of design flows. - 4.
 Influent and effluent lines in each manhole were compared to existing maps and corrections noted. - 5.
 Inspection of each influent and effluent line to determine line conditions. - 6.
 Any silt deposits that reduces flow capacity were noted and depth of silt recorded.

 Manhole inspections provide basic data including line size, depth from rim to invert, and pipeline cover (i.e. street, yard, easement, alley, etc.).
-Appendix A presents a tabular summary of the findings.
-Table 1 (Appendix A) presents the summary of data collected during manhole inspections including an inventory of all manhole and cleanouts.
+Appendix A presents the summary of data collected during manhole inspections.

-Defects associated with manholes were recorded and are summarized in Table 2.
+Defects associated with manholes were recorded and included on the report CD.
 Information for each defect is summarized and the corresponding digital photograph is referenced.
 Each defect identified during manhole inspection was reviewed and a rehabilitation method assigned.
-Rehabilitation recommendations for manholes are presented in Table 3.
-The estimated cost for the repair was determined and the severity of the defect prioritized.
-Table 3 presents information on the manhole location and references the supporting photographs.
+Rehabilitation recommendations for manholes are presented in Appendix B. The estimated cost for the repair was determined and the severity of the defect prioritized.
 Priority 1 defects are the most severe and are recommended for immediate attention, while priority 2 defects are recommended for repair as funding allows.
-Priority 3 defects are minor in nature and do not warrant immediate repair.
-The total cost for Priority 1 and 2 manhole repairs is \$38,420.
+The total cost for Priority 1 and 2 manhole repairs is \$127,716.